echiou/echiou.github.io/blog/_posts/2015-08-10-jibibuts-by-noferin.md

 ---
 ![][August-10-1]

-I recently developed an interest in designer toys, and this was the first figurine in what I hope wil be a reasonably sized collection.
+I recently developed an interest in designer toys, and this was the first figurine in what I hope will be a reasonably sized collection.

 [Jibibuts](http://noferin.com/2011/jibibuts) were released in 2009 by [Noferin](http://http://noferin.com), a pair of artists that work in plush and wood, rather than the more traditional vinyl or resin.